pprzezwanski/gulpfile/README.md

 * Ability to choose between webpack bundling and concatenation that does not require app.js file

-* No need of app.sass file
+* No need of app.scss file

 * No need to relaunch gulp after changes in icons, adding new icons or deleting old ones